ROLE

 feel free to email me: plexomc@gmail.com

-My two month internship was filled with both successes and challenges, giving me the opportunity to work on over five core features, support more than ten smaller projects, and interview over twenty real users.
+My time as a designer here was filled with both successes and challenges, giving me the opportunity to work on over five core features, support more than ten smaller projects, and interview over twenty real users.
 Being in person exposed me to new experiences and led to meaningful growth as a product designer that I will carry with me moving forward.

 Arena Club Snapshots